profectus-engine/profectus-docs/docs/guide/recipes/save-progress.md

 ![save progress display](./save-progress.png)

-This recipe only requires modifying the `Save.vue` file within your project.
-You'll notice it has quite a bit going on, but all we need to focus on is adding a new coerced component for the progress display, and adding it to the template.
+This recipe will involve modifying the `Save.vue` file within your project to include an extra component in the saves details.
+It will go over creating the new component, how to work with the save data object, and then displaying the component.

 ## Creating the component

 Let's start with creating the coerced component.
 For this recipe we're going to make a couple assumptions about what this display should be.
-We'll assume the text will be more complex than just displaying a single value.
+We'll assume the text will be more complex than displaying a single value.
 That is, at different stages of the game progress will be indicated by different metrics.
 We'll also assume it will be a single line of descriptive text - no images or anything else that would justify making a new .vue component.
 Breaking these assumptions is left as an exercise for the reader.
 But for now, with those assumptions in mind, we'll write our component (in the `<script>` tag in `Save.vue`) similar to this example:

 ```ts
 const progressDisplay = computeComponent(